Moodkiller/GetLinkInfo/readme.md

 ### Limitations:
 * Doesnt work on sites that require cookies and/or Javascript.
 * Doesnt work on sites that have more than 20 redirects.
+* Depending on your server configureation, `https` connections may not work.